- Home

 - Dohra Ahmad

-Dohra Ahmad has been teaching at St. John’s University since 2004, having received her Ph.
-D. from Columbia University that year.
-She teaches undergraduate and graduate courses in twentieth- and twenty-first century postcolonial and world Anglophone literature, postcolonial theory, World Literature pedagogy, American and ethnic American literature, and utopian fiction.
+Dohra Ahmad has been teaching at St. John’s since 2004.
+She teaches undergraduate and graduate courses in twentieth- and twenty-first century postcolonial and World Anglophone literature, postcolonial theory, vernacular literature, migration literature, U.S. literature, canonicity and pedagogy, and utopian fiction.
 In the broadest terms, her research aims to draw thematic, stylistic, and historical connections among various literary movements of the past century.
-She is the author of Landscapes of Hope: Anti-Colonial Utopianism in America (Oxford University Press, 2009), editor of Rotten English: A Literary Anthology (W. W. Norton, 2007), and co-author (with Shondel Nero) of Vernaculars in the Classroom: Paradoxes, Pedagogy, Possibilities (Routledge, 2014).
-Her essays have appeared in ELH, the Yale Journal of Criticism, Social Text, Pedagogy, and the Journal of Commonwealth Literature.
+She is the author of Landscapes of Hope: Anti-Colonial Utopianism in America (Oxford University Press, 2009), co-author (with Shondel Nero) of Vernaculars in the Classroom: Paradoxes, Pedagogy, Possibilities (Routledge, 2014), and editor of Rotten English: A Literary Anthology (W. W. Norton, 2007) and The Penguin Book of Migration Literature (Penguin Classics, 2019).

 Areas of Specialization